CQCL/pytket-quantinuum/docs/index.md

 # pytket-quantinuum

-`pytket-quantinuum` is an extension to `pytket` that allows `pytket` circuits to be executed on Quantinuum's quantum devices.
+`pytket-quantinuum` is an extension to `pytket` that allows `pytket` circuits to be compiled for execution on Quantinuum's quantum devices.
+As of version 0.56.0 it no longer allows submission to Quantinuum devices: please use the `qnexus` package for that.

 `pytket-quantinuum` is available for Python 3.10, 3.11 and 3.12, on Linux, MacOS and Windows.
 To install, run: